 The Board of Directors governs BRD.
-The Board provides overall direction to the organization's programs and also oversees the performance of the executives.
-BRD General Assembly is the highest decision making body in the organization.
-BRD management consists of a director selected by the board, a program manager, finance manager, and program coordinators of the key programs.
+The Board provides overall direction to the organization's programs and oversees the performance of the executives.
+BRD General Assembly is the highest decision-making body in the organization.
+BRD management consists of an executive director selected by the board, a program director, finance manager, and program managers of the key programs.